 Sweet and Sour Chicken Recipe

-Are you carving sweet and sour chicken?
-Calling all cooking enthusiast, its time to set up your outdoor
+Are you craving sweet and sour chicken?
+Calling all cooking enthusiast, it's time to set up your outdoor

 grill.
 You're going to love our sweet -n- sour chicken recipe.
 The sweet

 and sour sauce that you're about to learn how to make is very

 flavorful.
 Even better, this sauce can also be used on variety of different

 If you are looking for something new, you can satisfy your urge to be adventurous by trying out the recipe below.
 Just grill your chicken like normal and then top your grilled chicken with our sweet and sour sauce.